beeware/toga/docs/project/roadmap.rst

     - Winforms: ?
     - Android: ?

-* NavigationContainer - A container view that holds a navigable tree of subviews,
+* NavigationContainer - A container view that holds a navigable tree of subviews

     Essentially a view that has a "back" button to return to the previous view in a hierarchy.
 Example of use: Top level navigation in the OS X System